realpython/python-guide/docs/writing/structure.rst

 Of course, first impressions aren't everything.
 You and your colleagues will spend countless hours working with this repository, eventually becoming intimately familiar with every nook and cranny.
-The layout of it is important.
+The layout is important.

 Sample Repository
 :::::::::::::::::